mintplugins/mp-stacks/readme.txt

 = 1.0.0.9 = April 16, 2014
 * Updated TinyMCE Plugin for TinyMCE 4.0
 * CSS is now output in the header instead of the footer
-* Added “Stack Only” pages and rewrite parameter
+* Added "Stack Only" pages and rewrite parameter
 * Changed variable for mp_brick_additional_css filter from $css_output to null
 * JS Scripts are now enqueued to show in the footer instead of header
 * Smooth Scrolling and anchor points added for bricks